This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Choosing The Right Time to Handle

-Choosing the right time to handle your boa constrictor is like finding the sweet spot for a perfect pie.
+Choosing the right time to handle your boa constrictor substantially impacts both your safety and the snake’s stress levels.

 Washing Hands Before Handling